Apligraf® a bioengineered living cellular skin substitute, FDA-approved for the healing of venous leg ulcers and

 Apply a secondary non-occlusive dressing to create a bolster.

 Upon complete wound closure, patients with venous leg ulcers should continue with compression therapy and patients with diabetic foot ulcers should continue to wear appropriate pressure relieving footwear and utilize other ulcer preventive foot care practices.
-See full package insert for additional information.
+Please refer to the Apligraf® package insert for additional information.